 This building opened in 2002 and was designed by architects Halliday Fraser Munro of Aberdeen, The Ishbel Gordon Building is a huge 13,500 square meters that houses the Schools of Applied Social Studies, School of Nursing, Midwifery and Paramedic Practice as well as The School of Health Sciences.
 The building is also home to some amazing learning facilities such as the Clinical Skills Centre, The Ward Area and much more.
 Find out about the health and science learning facilities housed in the Ishbel Gordon Building and the Sir Ian Wood Building

 This building also serves as a hub for a number of student services, you will be able to find the university’s Student Help Point, Career Services, International Student Immigration Advice, Counselling & Wellbeing, Study Skills Team and Inclusion Centre which provides support for disability and dyslexia.
-On the bottom floor of the building you will be able to find a cafe where you can grab something eat and have a place to relax between classes.
+On the bottom floor of the building you will be able to find a cafe where you can grab something to eat and have a place to relax between classes.

 RGU SPORT and RGU Union